lbdyck/CBTView/README.md

            Note: this member is in PAX format and will be copied and then extracted into /tmp when required.
 UNZIPL     Unzip License
+XMITINFO   Dave Alcock's tool from File 311 that reports information on
+           the contents in a TSO Transmit dataset.
+Used by CBT to find RECFM and LRECL so that a more optimal BLKSIZE can be used during the RECEIVE process.
 ZDATE      Created and updated with each UPDATE command.
 Initially does
            not exist.